 This option provides a quick and simple solution to mirror the first MADI output to outputs 2 and 3.
-The outputs are reduced to 2+2+64 channels (AES, Phones and one MADI port).
+The outputs are reduced to 2+4+64 channels (AES, 2 x analog, one MADI port).
 All the data routed and mixed to MADI port 1 is sent to MADI port 2/3 as well.